gwilku/jscan-docs/general/adaptation.rst

 .. image :: ../img/DRL-OnOff.png
 	:width: 200 px

-Check DRL Voltage Regulation Left & Right to make sure there is power set to 7.0V (13.2V for LEDs).
+Check DRL Voltage Regulation Left & Right to make sure there is power set to:

+	- 7.0V for classic bulbs if you want them to shine at 50% power
+	- 13.2V for LEDs (or if you want full power from regular bulbs)

 Those settings are available under Lights Voltage Regulation

 .. image :: ../img/DRL-Voltage.png
 	:width: 200 px